dannycjones/git-chauthor/README.md

 ## Known issues

 - Does not handle not being in a Git repository very well
-- No way to modify config without manually doing so
+- Does not handle malformed config very well
 - No tests
 - No way of interacting with signing keys